-Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find a plethora of breathtaking locations awash in the russets, golds, reds, and greens of the area's most triumphant season.
+Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find a plethora of breathtaking fall foliage viewing locations awash in the russets, golds, reds, and greens of the area's most triumphant season.

-These are the places in Fairfax County that locals like to keep secret, inviting only insiders like you to see why they're so special!
+These are the best places to see fall colors in Fairfax County that locals like to keep secret, inviting only insiders like you to see why they're so special!

 The George Washington Memorial Parkway (or "GW Parkway") is maintained by the National Park Service and was actually designed for the sole purpose of recreational driving.
 So take advantage by taking a leisurely jaunt along its scenic twists and turns and observe great views of not only the autumn colors of the trees lining the road, but of the foliage fronting the DC skyline and Potomac River as well.
 The parkway links over two dozen sites that commemorate important episodes in American history and preserve habitat for local wildlife, so there are plenty of places to stop along your journey.